 Our sustainable corporate strategy – overview on targets and measures

-- To maintain the independence of the Group in the long term.
+- The independence of the Group must be maintained in the long term

 Reliable and guaranteed sales

-The economic performance is expressed as the ability to generate appropriate revenues and to act cost-consciously.
-The revenues we generate make it possible for us to pay our member companies and their milk producers a competitive milk price (operational costs) while at the same time strengthening our equity with the surplus.
-Having a sufficient amount of our own capital is important because otherwise we would have to rely on a disproportionally high share of debt financing in the case of increasing capital needs for example for production lines.
-Equity is also a buffer in the case of an economically weak situation.
+The economic performance is expressed as the ability to generate appropriate revenues on the markets and to act cost-consciously.
+The generated revenues make it possible to pay the member companies and their milk producers a competitive milk price (operational costs) while at the same time strengthening the equity with the surplus.
+It is important to have a sufficient amount of our own capital, otherwise the Uelzena Group would have to rely disproportionately on external financing as its capital requirements grow, for example for production equipment.
+Added to that, the equity also acts as a buffer in difficult market situations.

-We use diversification to create several pillars of earning that allow us to generate appropriate revenues.
-This enables us to better counter-balance unfavorable developments in market prices or sales in individual business or product fields.
+The Uelzena Group uses diversification to create several earning pillars that allow it to generate appropriate revenues.
+This enables the Group to better counterbalance unfavorable developments in market prices or sales in individual business or product fields.
 In total, it decreases the economic risk for the company and its member enterprises.